Nexmo/nexmo-developer/_documentation/redact/overview.md

 2. When you receive a right to erasure request, fetch all IDs associated with that user from your database
 3. For each ID, make a request to the [Nexmo Redact API](/api/redact)

-You can request access to this API via this [web form](https://info.nexmo.com/RedactAPI.html)
+To request access to the Nexmo Redact API, please visit [this page](https://info.nexmo.com/RedactAPI.html)

 ### Product API